 How Sickness Can Alter Tattoo Aftercare

-Being sick while healing a tattoo requires extra attention to aftercare to avoid complications.
+Being sick while healing a tattoo requires extra attention to tattoo aftercare to avoid complications.

 Taking these steps can help offset the added stress of being sick, but it’s always better to wait until you’re healthy to begin with.